loopforger/datascience-assignment3/README.md

 Global Terrorism Data Analysis (1970–2017)
 Project Overview
-This project analyzes global terrorism data from 1970 to 2017 to uncover patterns in terrorist activities, including trends over time, geographic distribution, attack methods, and the overall impact in terms of casualties, property damage, and ransom demands.
+This project analyzes global terrorism data from 1970 to 2017 to uncover patterns in terrorist activities, including trends over time, geographic distribution, and attack methods.
+By synthesizing over 180,000 recorded incidents, the study evaluates the broader impact regarding casualties, property damage, and ransom demands.

-The dataset contains over 180,000 recorded incidents and provides detailed information on attack characteristics, locations, and outcomes.

 Objectives
-Analyze trends in terrorist attacks over time
+Analyze global trends in terrorist attacks over five decades.

-Identify the most affected countries, regions, and cities Examine attack methods and weapon usage
+Identify the most affected countries, regions, and cities.

+Examine the evolution of attack methods and weapon usage.

-Evaluate the impact of attacks (casualties, property damage, ransom) Visualize patterns using multiple graph types
+Quantify the impact of attacks through casualty and economic metrics.

+Visualize complex data patterns using diverse statistical plots.

 Dataset Description
-The dataset includes the following key attributes:
+The dataset encompasses key attributes including:

-Date Information: Year, month, and day of the attack
+Temporal Data: Year, month, and day of the incident.

-Location Details: Country, region, and city
+Geographic Data: Country, region, and city.

-Attack Information: Type of attack (e.g., bombing, assassination)

-Weapon Details: Weapons used in the attack

-Target Information: Type of target (civilians, military, etc.)

-Impact Metrics:

-Number of people killed (nkill)
-Number of people wounded (nwound)
-Property damage (property)
-Ransom involvement (ransom, ransomamt)
+Incident Specifics: Attack types, weapon details, and target categories.

+Impact Metrics: Fatality counts (nkill), injury counts (nwound), property damage, and ransom details.

 Technologies Used
-Python
+Language: Python

-Libraries:

-pandas (data manipulation)
-numpy (numerical operations)
-matplotlib (visualization)
-seaborn (advanced visualization)
-tabulate (formatted tables)
- Analysis Performed
-1. Event Specifics:
-Detailed records of each terrorist attack, including date, location, and the nature of the incident (e.g., assassination, bombing, hostage-taking).

-2. Geographic and Demographic Information:
-Insights into the geographic regions affected, including country, region, and city specifics, as well as details about targeted groups or individuals.

-3. Attack Details:
-Information on the attack methods used, weapons involved, and the nature of the attack (e.g., explosive, incendiary, or armed assault)

-4. Impact Assessment:
-Data on casualties, including the number of killed or wounded, and any property damage or ransom demands associated with the attacks.

- Visualizations
-The project includes multiple types of visualizations:

-Line charts (trend analysis)
-Bar charts (comparisons)
-Pie charts (proportions)
-Heatmaps (relationships between variables)
-Scatter plots (correlations)
-Box plots (outlier detection)
-Histograms (distribution analysis)
+Libraries: Pandas, NumPy, Matplotlib, Seaborn, and Tabulate.

 Data Preprocessing
-Missing values in nkill and nwound replaced with 0
+Replaced missing values in casualty columns (nkill/nwound) with 0.

--9 values in property column treated as unknown and removed Ransom-related fields handled conditionally
+Filtered unknown values (-9) from property damage records.

+Handled ransom-related fields conditionally to ensure statistical integrity.

+Analysis & Visualizations
+The analysis covers event specifics, geographic shifts, and impact assessments.
+Visualizations include:

+Trend Analysis: Line charts and histograms for temporal distribution.

+Categorical Comparisons: Bar and pie charts for attack and weapon types.

+Statistical Relationships: Heatmaps for variable correlation, scatter plots, and box plots for outlier detection.

 Key Insights
-Terrorist attacks have increased significantly in the 21st century Attacks are concentrated in specific regions (Middle East, South Asia) Bombings/explosions are the most common attack type Most attacks result in low casualties, but a few extreme events dominate totals Property damage is a frequent consequence of attacks Ransom-related incidents highlight economic motivations Conclusion
+Temporal Surges: A significant increase in recorded incidents during the 21st century.

+Regional Concentration: Activities are heavily concentrated in the Middle East, South Asia, and North Africa.

+Tactical Trends: Bombings and explosions remain the most frequent attack method.

+Economic Impact: Beyond human casualties, property damage and ransom incidents highlight the economic motivations of perpetrator groups.

+Conclusion
-This project provides a comprehensive analysis of global terrorism trends, highlighting key patterns in geography, attack methods, and impact.
-The findings can support further research in security, policy-making, and risk assessment.
+This project provides a comprehensive overview of global terrorism trends, highlighting critical patterns in geography and methodology.
+The findings serve as a foundation for research in security studies, policy-making, and international risk assessment.